Applications

 - Application name – Enter the application name or the application's start page.

-- Set as default application – The default application is the one users are directed to by default if no specific application is specified.
+- Set as default application – Designate this application as the one CMS routes users to when no specific application is specified.

 - Enable application-specific assets – Select to ensure that this site's assets, such as blocks and media, are not available for use on other sites in the installation.
 This option affects the folder structure editors see in the assets panel.

-- API ID – Specify a unique identifier for the application that is used in API calls.
-This ID is typically used to reference the application programmatically within the system, allowing for integration and communication with other services or components.
-In the screenshot, the API ID is set to "remote," indicating that this is the identifier for the application named "Remote website."
+- API ID – Specify a unique identifier for the application, used in API calls to reference the application programmatically.
+In the screenshot, the API ID is set to remote, indicating that this is the identifier for the application named "Remote website."

 - Change Start Page – Select the page to which the visitor is sent if only a hostname is specified.